^

 Release form

-• capsules of 150, 300, 450 and 600 mg, packed in an amount of 10 pcs .;
+• capsules of 150, 300, 450 and 600 mg, packed in 10 pieces;

-• tablets in a special shell.
+• tablets in a special coating.

-One capsule of R-CIN contains 150 mg of active substance called Rifampicin, as well as auxiliary components: talc, lactose monohydrate, magnesium stearate, sodium lauryl sulfate, as well as corn starch, aerosil, liquid paraffin.
+One capsule of R-CIN contains 150 mg of the active substance called Rifampicin, as well as auxiliary components: talc, lactose monohydrate, magnesium stearate, sodium lauryl sulfate, as well as corn starch, aerosil, liquid paraffin.

 Pharmacodynamics

-Pharmacodynamics R-CIN:
+Pharmacodynamics of R-CIN:

-• has an effective bactericidal action;
+• has an effective bactericidal effect;

 Pharmacokinetics